RafaMMas/IberianFishHSMs/README.md

 suitability curve.
 The Artificial Neural Network (NNET) only considered suitable a fringe along the right margin and some specific spots in the opposite margin.
-The Random forest model (RF) only predicted as suitable the deeper parts and, based on this model predictions, both margins were evaluated as unsuitable.
-The predictions of the Support Vector Machine (SVM) were similar but, this technique evalauted the deeper parts of the pool with the highest suitability (i.e., 1).
-These models are base
+The Random forest model (RF) only predicted as suitable the deeper parts of this pool but, based on this model predictions, both margins would be unsuitable.
+The predictions of the Support Vector Machine (SVM) were similar but, this technique evaluated the deeper parts of the pool with the highest suitability (i.e., 1).
+These models are base on the ensemble prediction of ten SVMs and it indicates the ten models predict these microhabitat as *present*.

 </div>